yuvipanda/pr-triage-board-bot/README.md

 ### Create the Project Board

 This process is currently manual and finnicky, but is documented here so that we don't let the perfect be the enemy of the good.
-The code depends on particular Project Fields being set up for the project with particular field options, and this should be managed by the code itself.
-It doesn't yet.

 So for now, go to the [JupyterHub project board](https://github.com/orgs/jupyterhub/projects/4/views/9) and ["Make a copy"](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/copying-an-existing-project) in your organization.

 Note the project id in the url of your copy, which will look something like: `https://github.com/orgs/<organization>/projects/<project-id>/views/1`

-## Run the script
+## Run as a local script

-Once this is done, you can run the script manually with:
+Once the setup is done, you can run the script manually with:

 ```bash
 npm install